kammitama5/kammitama5.github.io/_posts/2017-6-22-Thursday-June-22nd.md

   best enjoy working for an engineering company.
 That is, the people who work in it are passionate about technology and making.
-They spend their spare time building RC planes hacking things together, making robots and lock-picking
+They spend their spare time building RC planes hacking things together, making robots and lock-picking.

 - Innovation Encouraged (rewarded and encouraged).
 Go build something!